 Keep it Safe

-Terracotta roof cleaning is not easy.
+Before we reveal more about our terracotta roof cleaning tips, it is not easy.
 Extreme safety measures are advised.

 Clay tiles can be tough to clean since they can get slippery once they’re damp or wet from water and diluted cleaning solution.
 Avoid accidents by wearing shoes that can give you proper balance and traction.